BlenderDataGeneration/BlenderDataGeneration.github.io/README.md

 ### >> **Modifying object information**
 For each object, you can modify their information (position, location, etc...) in the scene editor.
 In the following picture, you can see how to modify the rotation of an object.
 It is important to understand the utility of the objects' parameters to be able to create an appropriate algorithm.
-You can see that when you modify a parameter, it's value is updated in the console as well.
+You can see that when you modify a parameter, its value is updated in the console as well.

 ![](Images/Modifying_objects_Blender.png)
 _Modifying an object's parameter_